 When a civil case is assigned to Judge McMahon, Chambers will automatically schedule an initial pretrial conference pursuant to Federal Rule of Civil Procedure 16.
-These conferences will be held by phone unless the parties specifically request one in person.
-Counsel will be notified of the time of the conference and the dial-in number via ECF; all counsel and pro se parties must assure that they are registered to receive notifications via that system.
+Counsel will be notified of the time and place of the conference via ECF; all counsel and pro se parties must assure that they are registered to receive notifications via that system.